-Goods and Service Tax or GST will consolidate all indirect taxes under one umbrella and help Indian businesses become globally competitive.
-To facilitate easy calculation and payment of taxes, GST has provisions for assessments such as self-assessment.
+Goods and Service Tax or GST has consolidated most indirect taxes under one umbrella and helped Indian businesses become globally competitive.
+To facilitate easy calculation and payment of taxes, the GST law has provisions for assessments such as self-assessment.

 Latest update